zettsu-t/cppMockgen/notes.md

 ### The std namespace

-You can write `size_t` instead of `std::size_t` in C++ code on some platform but cannon do it on other platforms.
+You can write `size_t` instead of `std::size_t` in C++ code on some platform but cannot do it on other platforms.

 In the later case, when you drop the `std::` qualifier, the clang front end cannot find a type alias for size_t and treats size_t as int